sonus21/rqueue/README.md

 2. [Rqueue Spring ](https://github.com/sonus21/rqueue/tree/master/rqueue-spring-example)

 ### Advance Configuration
-Apart from basic configuration, it can be customized heavily, like number of executors it would be running for task execution.
+Apart from basic configuration, it can be customized heavily, like number of tasks it would be executing concurrently.
-More and more configurations can be provided using `SimpleRqueueListenerContainerFactory`.
+More and more configurations can be provided using `SimpleRqueueListenerContainerFactory` class.

 ```java
 class Application{